samiurprapon/samiurprapon.github.io/README.md

 - Navigate to `package.json` and enter your domain name instead of `https://samiurprapon.github.io/` in `homepage` variable.
 For example, if you want your site to be `https://<your-username>.github.io/developerFolio`, add the same to the homepage section of `package.json`.

-- In short you can also add `/devloperFolio` to `package.json` as both are exactly same.
+- Add `<your-username>.github.io` to `package.json` as both are exactly same.
 Upon doing so, you tell `create-react-app` to add the path assets accordingly.

 - Optionally, configure the domain.
 You can configure a custom domain with GitHub Pages by adding a `CNAME` file to the `public/` folder.